moogacs/docs.buf.build/docs/configuration/v1/buf-yaml.md

 ## Default values

-The following `buf.yaml` file demonstrates all default values being explicitly set, this file is the equivalent of no options being set in your `buf.yaml` at all.
+The `buf.yaml`config file below demonstrates all default values being explicitly set, this file is the equivalent of no options being set in your `buf.yaml` at all.

 ```yaml title="buf.yaml"
 version: v1